 - Finally, click the Save changes button to confirm.

-With the automated payments, you will never have to worry about forgetting to top up your account balance.
+With automated payments, you will never have to worry about forgetting to top up your account balance.
 Depending on your current account balance and the limit you selected, you might not be billed immediately.
 But rest assured your servers will run uninterrupted providing 100% uptime for your web applications and services.

 Manual one-time payment